Listening time | 4 minutes

 Hosted by Britt Lawton, edited by Hagen Gersie & research by Jacqueline Flint

-These were made using both old and new paint brushes, which resulted in solid and very fine lines, with an unconstrained technique of mark-making.
-To make the prints, the ink drawings were photo-transferred onto linoleum plates and then carved by the DKW printmakers and William’s studio assistants.
+The drawings were made using both old and new paint brushes, which resulted in solid and very fine lines, with an unconstrained virtuosity of mark-making.
+To make the prints, the ink drawings were photo-transferred onto linoleum plates and then carved by the DKW printmakers and Kentridge’s studio assistants.
 As a result of the meticulous translation of a gestural mark, the linocuts push the boundaries of the characteristics traditionally achieved by the medium.

 In these three works, a coffee pot is transformed into a female figure, giving a human quality to the inanimate object.
-Reference 13 is most recognisable as a coffee pot and small changes are made to the image so that by Ref 16 the object has more human qualities.
-This movement from figuration to abstraction and back places this body of work at an interesting intersection between printmaking and animation – speaking to William’s practice in videography.
+Ref.
+13 is most recognisable as a coffee pot and small changes are made to the image so that by Ref.
+16 the object has more human qualities.
+This movement from figuration to abstraction and back places this body of work at an interesting intersection between printmaking and animation – speaking to Kentridge’s animation practice.

 Universal Archive: Peonies

-The Universal Archive series also includes a work titled Peonies – a linocut image of a bouquet of peonies in a vase, unlike the rest of the UA series, this work is not printed on found dictionary pages but rather on archival paper and includes hand painting.
-The traditional still life image of flowers in a vase is referenced throughout Western art history, from the Impressionists to the contemporary times.
+The Universal Archive series also includes a work titled Peonies – a linocut image of a bouquet of peonies in a vase.
+Unlike the rest of the Universal Archive series, this work is not printed on found dictionary pages but rather on archival paper and includes hand painting.
+The traditional still life image of flowers in a vase is referenced throughout Western art history, from the Impressionists to contemporary artists.
 This image recalls most specifically the 1882 painting by Edouard Manet of flowers in a crystal vase.
-Flower-centric still life images function in Kentridge’s entire body of work like breathing space – a relatively benign image that becomes the platform for experimentation with medium, technique, substrate, connotative content, or simply a moment in which to rest.
-Another work where this theme can be seen is Test for Manet, printed at dkw in 2016.
+Flower-centric still life images function in Kentridge’s body of work like breathing space – a relatively benign image that becomes the platform for experimentation with medium, technique, substrate, connotative content, or simply a moment in which to rest.
+Another work in which this theme can be seen is Test for Manet, printed at DKW in 2016.